 Most women in India have been brought up in an environment where they think only about other people’s happiness.
 When faced with the simple question – are you happy? – many women in India say they are not.
-In fact, India ranked 139 out of 149 countries in the UN’s World Happiness Report 2021, and participation in the workforce is dropping among women both in urban and rural areas.
+In fact, India ranked 139 out of 149 countries in the UN’s World Happiness Report 2021.
+Participation in the workforce is dropping among women both in urban and rural areas.

-A corporate finance executive may sound like an unlikely candidate to take on this challenge, but after 15 years of being on the fast track, she is exactly the right person.
+A corporate finance executive may sound like an unlikely candidate to take on this challenge.
+However, after 15 years of being on the fast track, she is exactly the right person.

 Rajpreet Kaur’s story is the story of every bright young student who sacrificed her hobbies to excel at her studies.
-After earning her engineering degree and an MBA, she worked tirelessly for several prestigious companies – Tata Consultancy Services, The Bharti Group, HSBC, and Standard Chartered Bank.
-Export management and trading derivatives options aren’t known to be nine-to-five type jobs, but she knew that and she thrived.
+After an engineering degree and MBA, she worked tirelessly.
+Tata Consultancy Services, The Bharti Group, HSBC, and Standard Chartered Bank, were some firms she was a part of.
+Export management and trading derivatives options aren’t known to be nine-to-five type jobs.
+Rajpreet thrived in such an environment too!

-She evaluated nearly 27 different ideas and one idea rose to the top, commencing with market research, asking 500+ women about their challenges and what prevents them from achieving true happiness.
+She evaluated nearly 27 different entrepreneurship ideas, one rose to the top.
+Commencing with market research, asking 500+ women about their challenges and what prevents them from achieving true happiness.

 Launched in December 2020, Say Cheese is a platform dedicated to moving women towards greater happiness – whatever that means for them — by providing holistic and personalized solutions for the myriad of challenges that women face across careers, relationships, and health.
-To reduce this to mental health, or even wellness, would be selling short the vision.
+To reduce this to mental health, or even wellness would be selling short the vision of this entrepreneurship idea.

 Rajpreet jokes that hers is a startup with 200 years of experience, a nod to her world-class advisory and the Core Leaderships team, who share her passion for making a meaningful difference for millions of women in India – and beyond.
 Her company was already incorporated at the time she enrolled in Wharton’s Entrepreneurship Acceleration Program, making it a great fit since the curriculum is largely focused on scaling your business.

 Say Cheese was a finalist and ultimately chosen as the 1st Runner-up in the pitch contest that is held as part of the Wharton Entrepreneurship Acceleration Program.
-The contest is judged by members of the Wharton entrepreneurship community, senior faculty, and blue-chip venture capital firms such as Sequoia and Bertelsmann.
+The Wharton entrepreneurship community, senior faculty, and blue-chip venture capital firms such as Sequoia and Bertelsmann judge the contest.
 Gaining access to this community helps founders expand their networks and garner insights on achieving scalability.
 In the grips of a pandemic, the fully-online program saw participation from 150 entrepreneurs from across the world for the fall 2020 cohort.